Sentencia libri De anima

 Si autem non est una quaedam et communis methodus de eo quod quid est, amplius difficilius fit negotiari.
 Oportebit enim accipere circa unumquodque quis modus, cum manifestum fuerit utrum demonstratio aliqua sit, aut divisio, aut etiam aliqua alia methodus.
 Adhuc multas habet dubitationes et errores, ex quibus oportet quaerere; alia enim aliorum principia, sicut numerorum et planorum.

-Primum autem fortassis necessarium est dividere in quo generum et quid sit, dico autem utrum hoc aliquid et substantia sit, aut qualitas, aut quantitas, aut etiam quoddam aliud divisorum praedicamentorum.
 Adhuc autem utrum eorum quae in potentia sunt, an magis endelichia quaedam sit; differt enim non aliquid parvum.
 Considerandum autem et si partibilis sit, aut inpartibilis, et utrum sit similis speciei omnis anima an non?
 Si autem non similis speciei, utrum specie differant aut genere?

-Perhaps the first thing needed is to divide off the genus of the subject and to say what sort of thing it is—I mean, whether it be a particular thing or substance, or a quality, or quantity, or any other of the different categories.
-Further, whether it is among things in potency or is an actuality—no insignificant distinction.
-Again, whether it is divisible or indivisible, and whether every soul is of the same sort or no: and if not, whether they differ specifically or generically.
+Further, whether it is among things in potency or is an actuality—no small distinction.
+Again, whether it is divisible or indivisible, and whether every soul is like in species or not, and if not, whether they differ specifically or generically.

 Nunc quidem enim dicentes et quaerentes de anima, de humana solum videntur intendere.
 Formidandum autem quatinus non lateat utrum una ratio ipsius est, sicut animalis, aut secundum unumquodque altera, ut equi, canis, hominis deique, animal autem universale aut nihil est aut posterius.
 Similiter autem et si aliquod commune aliud praedicetur.